18 August 2026 · Avoid rejection

 How do I avoid rejection next time?

-File a clean, reconciled claim with valid invoices and export evidence, and exclude anything blocked or non-business.
+File a clean, reconciled claim with valid invoices, matched export evidence, and a validated bank account, and exclude anything blocked or non-business from the start rather than leaving it in and hoping it passes review.

 Can Exiloz rescue a stalled refund?

 Yes.
-We review why it stalled, correct the file, and manage the FTA response to get the claim moving.
+We diagnose exactly why it stalled, correct the specific evidence the FTA flagged, and manage the FTA response — whether that means a corrected resubmission or a formal reconsideration request — to get the claim moving again.

 Stop your refund being rejected

-Exiloz pressure-tests your claim before you file so it survives FTA review.
+Exiloz pressure-tests your claim before you file, and rescues stalled or rejected refunds so they survive FTA review.